Find out about social media age restrictions for Australians under 16. Learn more

 • manufacturers, suppliers, maintainers and installers of equipment used to access online services.

-eSafety issued a second set of notices in June 2022, which extended the due date for industry codes to be submitted for eSafety’s consideration by 18 November 2022.
+eSafety issued a second set of notices in June 2022, which extended the due date for codes to be submitted for eSafety’s consideration to 18 November 2022.
 Both the original and variation notices can be found on this page.